tonylira0327/forgn_agnt/_mindoc_media/SIX_ARE_INDICTED_AS_JAPAN_AGENTS_(TOKYO_SIX).md

 ---
 page: source
-title: Image_№2_from_Introduction
+title: Six Indicted for failure to register as Foreign Agents
 media_type: image

-_title: Six are indicted as Japanese agents
+_title: Six Indicted for Failing to Register as Japanese Foreign Agents
 description: Covers the prosecution of 6 individuals responsible for creating Japanese propaganda in the US
 creator: The New York Times
 _date: January 29, 1942